Home Products Industries Applications Solutions Support Insights Contact Us

 Still Treating Lead Poisoning After All These Years

-Twenty-five years ago, in a commentary published in Pediatrics, Drs.
-Needleman and Jackson asked whether we would still be treating lead poisoning in the 21st century.
-Unfortunately, despite considerable progress, our public health system is still failing to prevent children from being lead poisoned, and the specter of lead poisoning continues to cast a shadow over the country: over 500,000 American children have a blood lead level of >5 mcg/dL (>50 ppb); 23 million homes have 1 or more lead hazards; an unknown number of Americans drink water from lead service lines; and federal standards for lead in house dust, soil, and water continue to fall short of what is needed to fully protect children.
-We have understandably focused on the plight of children in Flint, Michigan, but children in hundreds of other cities have blood lead levels higher than those of the children of Flint.
+Twenty-five years ago, Drs.
+Needleman and Jackson wrote in Pediatrics, asking if we’d seawater-treatment-still-unconventional/”>still be dealing with lead poisoning in the 21st century.
+Sadly, despite real progress, our public health system isn’t doing enough to stop kids from getting lead poisoned.
+Lead poisoning still hangs over the country: over 500,000 American kids have blood lead levels higher than 5 mcg/dL (that’s >50 ppb).
+23 million homes have at least one lead hazard.
+We don’t even know how many Americans drink water from lead service lines.
+Plus, federal rules for lead in house dust, soil, and water aren’t quite strong enough to fully protect children.
+We’ve rightly focused on the kids in Flint, Michigan, but hundreds of other cities have children with even higher blood lead levels.

 Source: Pediatrics — Still Treating Lead Poisoning After All These Years | Facts About Water

-Lead enters drinking water primarily through corrosion of lead-containing plumbing materials — lead service lines connecting water mains to homes, lead solder used in copper pipe joints (common in homes built before 1986), and brass fixtures that may contain up to 8% lead.
-The EPA’s Lead and Copper Rule (LCR) sets the action level at 15 ppb, but the CDC and the American Academy of Pediatrics (AAP) state there is no safe level of lead exposure for children.
-Even at concentrations well below the EPA action level, lead causes measurable reductions in IQ, attention span, and academic performance.
+Lead gets into your drinking water mostly when old plumbing corrodes.
+Think lead service lines that connect water mains to your house, or lead solder used in copper pipes (super common in homes built before 1986).
+Even brass fixtures can have up to 8% lead.
+The EPA’s Lead and Copper Rule (LCR) sets an action level at 15 ppb, but the CDC and the American Academy of Pediatrics (AAP) are clear: there’s no safe level of lead exposure for kids.
+Even low levels, well below the EPA’s action level, can measurably hurt a child’s IQ, attention span, and school performance.

-The crisis is not limited to cities like Flint.
-The Natural Resources Defense Council (NRDC) has documented lead exceedances in water systems serving communities in all 50 states.
-Newark, NJ, Pittsburgh, PA, Chicago, IL, and dozens of smaller municipalities have tested positive for elevated lead in tap water, disproportionately affecting lower-income communities with older housing stock and aging infrastructure.
-The EPA estimates replacing all lead service lines in the US would cost between $28 billion and $47 billion — a process that could take decades.
+This isn’t just about cities like Flint.
+The Natural Resources Defense Council (NRDC) has found lead problems in water systems in all 50 states.
+Newark, NJ, Pittsburgh, PA, Chicago, IL, and many smaller towns have tested positive for high lead in tap water.
+This often hits lower-income communities hardest, places with older homes and old pipes.
+The EPA guesses it would cost between $28 billion and $47 billion to replace all lead service lines in the U.S. That could take decades.

-Point-of-use water treatment represents the most practical and immediately available protection for households and commercial facilities with lead plumbing concerns.
-Reverse osmosis systems using semi-permeable membranes with pore sizes of approximately 0.0001 microns remove dissolved lead ions with 95–98% efficiency — far more effective than standard carbon block filters (50–70% reduction).
-An NSF/ANSI 58-certified RO system provides independent laboratory-verified performance.
-AMPAC USA manufactures NSF-component RO systems for residential, commercial, and industrial applications, providing reliable protection against lead and over 99 other regulated contaminants.
+So, what can you do right now?
+Point-of-use water treatment is the most practical and immediate solution for homes and businesses worried about lead plumbing.
+Reverse osmosis systems use special membranes with tiny pores, about 0.0001 microns.
+These membranes pull out dissolved lead ions with 95-98% efficiency.
+That’s way better than standard carbon block filters, which only cut lead by 50-70%.
+An NSF/ANSI 58-certified RO system means independent labs have confirmed its performance.
+AMPAC USA builds NSF-component RO systems for homes, businesses, and industrial needs.
+They offer reliable protection against lead and over 99 other regulated contaminants.

 Scroll to Top